phamquiluan/RCAEval/README.md

 ## Prerequisites

-We recommend using machines equipped with at least 8 cores, 16GB RAM, and ~50GB available disk space with Ubuntu 22.04 or Ubuntu 20.04, and **Python3.12**.
+We recommend using machines equipped with at least 8 cores, 16GB RAM, and ~50GB available disk space with Ubuntu 22.04 or Ubuntu 20.04, and **Python3.12** (Python 3.14 is also supported).

 ## Installation